نوع مقاله : مقاله پژوهشی

 ∴ Introduction ∴

 The legal landscape surrounding transactions necessitates robust regulations to safeguard the interests of the parties involved.
 Without such regulations, transactions could result in significant losses for one or more parties, potentially leading to disputes.
 Technological advancements, despite their many benefits, often introduce complexities that, if not thoroughly understood, can cause problems in transactions.
 A prime example of this is the emergence of cryptocurrencies.
-In the realm of Islamic jurisprudence, principles like the "Prohibition of Gharar" (risk or uncertainty) are designed to prevent financial harm and protect economic relationships.
+In the realm of Islamic jurisprudence, principles like the no- harm principle (risk or uncertainty) are designed to prevent financial harm and protect economic relationships.
 This principle, rooted in the teachings of Prophet Muhammad, aims to ensure that transactions are free from ambiguity and undue risk, thereby preventing potential losses.

-The principle of "Prohibition of Gharar" is particularly relevant in the context of modern financial instruments and transactions, such as those involving cryptocurrencies.
+The principle of "No-harm principle" is particularly relevant in the context of modern financial instruments and transactions, such as those involving cryptocurrencies.
 Islamic jurists have historically applied this principle to various forms of trade, where any form of uncertainty regarding the goods or their price renders the transaction void.
 Early Shia jurists and later scholars have invoked this principle to invalidate contracts involving ambiguous or uncontrollable assets.
 However, with the advent of digital currencies, the application of this principle to contemporary financial transactions has become a matter of significant debate.

 ∴ Research Question ∴